Kubeasy LogoKubeasy

 What you'll do:

-• Read the objective carefully to understand what the end state must look like
+• Read the objective to understand the operational goal

 Example scenarios: